davewasthere/davewasthere.github.com/_posts/2012-05-20-regained-my-mojo.md

 Sadly, Nana passed away, not quite making it to Christmas.
 It's kind of bitter-sweet to see all the family for occasions like a funeral.
 But it was one way to see people that I don't ordinarily get a chance to catch up with.

-Spent a little bit of time in Welly,
+Spent a little bit of time in Welly, and caught up with an old DCSB Colleague

 Mangawhai Heads